HE-TEADAL-PROJECT/asg-tool/docs/03-specifying-sfdp.md

 Each data element returned by the generated SFDP enpoint is specified as an entry in the **`properties`** dictionary.
 The entries are named as the data elements they specify and contain the following keys:
 - **`type`**: This key is required and must contain a string defining the data type for the property (e.g., `integer`, `string`).
 - **`example`**: This key is optional and can contain an example value for the property.
 This is not required by the ASG tool and is used only as part of the OpenAPI specification of the generated SFDP, to help SFDP users by illustrating a sample data value that conforms to the property's type.
 - **`description`**: This key is required and must contain a string describing this property.
 This is used by the ASG tool to derive the way this property can be constructed from the data exposed by the source FDP endpoint.
+If the property depeneds on one or more parameters listed for this endpoint (as **`sfdp_ep_params`**), it should be mentioned as follows: `sfdp_ep_param:<param_name>`

 ## Examples